mlrun/mlrun/docs/serving/graph-ha-cfg.md

 When an event is sent to the remote function, and no response is received by the provided timeout (or the default one), or an error 500, 502, 503, or 504 is received (the remote function is too busy to handle the request at this time), the caller retries the request up to the configured maximum number of retries, using an exponential retry backoff mechanism.
-If the number of retries is reached, the event is pushed to the exception stream, indicating that this `triggers.(name). event` did not complete successfully.
+If the number of retries is reached, the event is pushed to the exception stream, indicating that this `event` did not complete. successfully.

 ### Remote-function caller configuration